JanicaSalibaSpiteri/Movies/README.md

 - List details for a selected movie

 ## Extras
-Attempt to use **ADO.NET grain storage**, with DB entities and models, creation of DB and sample data in DB context through migrations script written in powershell.
+- Attempt to use **ADO.NET grain storage**, with DB entities and models, creation of DB and sample data in DB context through migrations script written in powershell.
+- Application has been **Dockerized**

 ## Installation
 1. Build and run the solution